dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

   operation to perform

 Note that most instructions do not use all of the fields.
-Unused fields MUST be set to zero.
+Unused fields should be set to zero.

 The wide instruction encoding is as follows: